Carreau/nikola-blog/pages/me.md

 .. title: Me, Myself, and I
 -->

 Hi, I'm Matthias.
-You may not her it while reading this, but I have a relatively strong French Akeussent.
+You may not here it while reading this, but I have a relatively strong French _Akeussent_.

 # What do you like to be known for ?

 I mostly like to be known for writing tools that get out of your way.
-Which is a bit of a bummer as as a Scientist I'm mostly judged on my publication while I prefer to enable others to do their work more efficiently and give them ideas.
+Which is a bit of a bummer as as a Scientist I'm mostly judged on my publications while I prefer to enable others to do their work more efficiently and give them ideas.

-One of the software I'm the most proud of is [IPython](https://ipython.org), I did not create it, [Fernando](https://fperez.org), but I think the current version I maintain with [Thomas](https://github.com/takluyver) and [Min](https://github.com/minrk) is one of the best tools for Python programmers and Python scientist since Slice Bread.
+One of the software I'm the most proud of is [IPython](https://ipython.org), I did not create it, [Fernando](https://fperez.org) did, but I think the current version I maintain with [Thomas](https://github.com/takluyver) and [Min](https://github.com/minrk) is one of the best tools for Python programmers and Python scientist since Slice Bread.